johanneshilden/lets-parse/json-combinator/README.md

           _        -> digits
 ```

-We then concatenate the integer and fractional parts, and multiply the result by `10 ^ pow`.
+Recall that if no exponent is present, `pow` will get a default value of 0.
+We can then concatenate the integer and fractional parts, and multiply the result by `10 ^ pow`.

 `Boolean` and `Null` values are straightforward: